Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 My apologies.
 I meant to clean the forks before every meal.
 That moment, I realized that the habit of eating at a regular street food stall has lingered in my subconscious for quite some time, that cleaning a spoon is a rare sight in a restaurant.
 Meanwhile, the girl, having no idea what was happening, was struggling with her clogged nose because of the local heatstroke.
-Don’t ask me how those are relevant, that's what she said.
+Don't ask me how those are relevant, that's what she said.
 I did cough a little bit that day, we were like the kind of people who can get sick at any time.
 I got a sore throat, she got, a stuffy nose.

 Here came the food.
 The waitress suggested pouring some honey on the smoked mozzarella.
 The girl heard that, insisted on it, and I did the pouring.
 She took the first bite, told me it tasted like crap, that it was nothing like the American pizza.
 Yeah right, like I had ever tried a slice of that bloody foreign pizza in my entire life.
 \